What Are Incoterms and Why Are They Important?

 Seller is responsible for transporting cargo to the exporting port.
-Once cargo is alongside the carrier’s ship, buyer takes on risk and responsibility.
+Once the cargo is alongside the carrier’s ship, the buyer takes on risk and responsibility.
 Buyer pays for transport.
 FAS applies exclusively to maritime transport.
 It does not apply to multimodal transport, even if that transport includes maritime.

 FOB (Free On Board)